 Please read the “Identifying a major professor and funding” page before you begin the application process!
-In order to be accepted, the MSU Department of Entomology requires our incoming graduate students to have a faculty member who agrees to be their major professor, and to have sufficient funding identified.
+To be accepted, incoming graduate students are required to have a faculty member who agrees to be their major professor, and to have sufficient funding identified.

 Required application materials for domestic applicants

 Fill out MSU’s online Graduate School Application Form and pay the required application fee.
 Once you create an online application to the Graduate School, you also create an online portal where your application materials are uploaded and received.

 The materials to upload to your portal are: